 In Sri Lanka, we had two very different experiences with elephants.
 One was amazing, breathtaking and absolutely thrilling, the other one was just really, really sad.
 On a road trip through Sri Lanka we stopped at the Pinnawala Elephant Orphanage (roughly between Negombo and Kandy).
-In our guide-book it said that they save orphaned elephants, so this seemed like a great initiative.
+In our guide-book, it said that they save orphaned elephants, so this seemed like a great initiative.
 But once we got there, it didn’t look so great anymore.
 The animals seemed not well nourished and unhappy.
 It felt like a Disneyland with elephants: They were used as photo props for a ton of visitors, who were all allowed to touch them.
 Guards hit them with sticks.
 There was a really old elephant everybody took a picture of.
-He was chained and swinging from one side to he other… The entrance fee was kind of pricy for Sri Lanka, but we left after 15 minutes anyway – we couldn’t stand to see the animals being treated like this.
+He was chained and swinging from one side to the other… The entrance fee was kind of pricey for Sri Lanka, but we left after 15 minutes anyway – we couldn’t stand to see the animals being treated like this.

 Fortunately, this is easier than it sounds.
 The Department of Wildlife Conservation in Sri Lanka estimates that there are 5879 elephants in Sri Lanka, the highest in all of Asia!
-Despite that, they are still an endangered species in large part to human-elephant conflicts, (be on the look out for a future post on How to Scare An Elephant Away from Your Crop – I not only provide entertainment, I also provide life saving tips ;).
-Fortunately they are relatively safe from poaching since only 7% of Asian elephants have tusks.
+Despite that, they are still an endangered species in large part to human-elephant conflicts, (be on the lookout for a future post on How to Scare An Elephant Away from Your Crop – I not only provide entertainment, I also provide life-saving tips ;).
+Fortunately, they are relatively safe from poaching since only 7% of Asian elephants have tusks.
 In Sri Lanka, it’s even lower with just an estimated 2% of the elephants.